> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 >

 > Annual operations plans will be available Feb.
-14 at each district office,
+14 at each district

 > area ODF offices (Northwest Oregon Area, 801 Gales Creek Road, Forest